Jangada: Popularity in the isolated Brazilian north

 The jangada reached Brazil as a part of the rich exchange between India, Africa, China, and Japan, mostly in the two first centuries of the Brazilian colonization by the Portuguese people.
 It also uses native Brazilian techniques for the cutting and processing of wood, and the weaving of fibers into rope.
 It comes from the people involved with shipping other people, goods, animals, plants, knowledge, and of course, the knowledge from the sailors of the Indian Ocean and the Mozambique coast, who used fishing boats similar to the Brazilian jangada.

 The word jangada brings this Asiatic origin.
 It comes from "jangada", a word from Malayalam and South Asian languages.
 In Southern India, the Portuguese saw a small local boat named jang, three or four wood timbers tied with vegetal fibers.
 The Portuguese described such a boat as jangá, changgh, or xanga.
 Jangada (or Chabgadam) was its augmentative, a big janga, built with five or six timbers.

+The first jangada sailors were part of the diverse groups of immigrants that populated the interior of the Brazilian north during the middle of the 17th century.
+The jangada's ability to sail upwind made it ideal to navigate this part of the coast prior to the arrival of motorized boats in the 19th century.
+These immigrants brought and raised cattle, whose meat fed the mining workers.